-- Maintaining affordable tuition and fees for Michigan residents - Recruiting and retaining a diverse, highly qualified faculty and staff - Opening additional student housing to expand undergraduate enrollment while enhancing our commuter student experience - Increasing enrollment of minorities, international, veterans and underrepresented students - Responding to increased accountability expectations from our students, the public, and the state and federal governments - Increasing third-stream university revenues - Offering high-quality course content and a breadth of experience to students that will enable them to compete successfully in today's rapidly changing global and technological society - Prioritizing and reallocating internal university budgets - Understanding how our enrollment is impacted by the Michigan economy - Embracing the information age: information explosion; transferring information into knowledge; and knowledge into useful applications
+- Maintaining affordable tuition and fees for Michigan residents - Recruiting and retaining a diverse, highly qualified faculty and staff - Opening additional student housing to expand undergraduate enrollment while enhancing our commuter student experience - Increasing enrollment of international, veteran and underrepresented students - Responding to increased accountability expectations from our students, the public, and the state and federal governments - Increasing third-stream university revenues - Offering high-quality course content and a breadth of experience to students that will enable them to compete successfully in today's rapidly changing global and technological society - Prioritizing and reallocating internal university budgets - Understanding how our enrollment is impacted by the Michigan economy

-During 2006 the University of Michigan-Flint finalized an extensive strategic planning process to enhance the university's ability to respond to these and several other challenges and opportunities.
-The planning process involved students, faculty, staff, alumni, the community, the private sector, legislators, and other members of the University of Michigan-Flint family.
-We have identified three strategic pillars:
+The University of Michigan-Flint is currently engaged in a comprehensive strategic and campus master planning process to enhance the university's ability to respond to these and several other challenges and opportunities in coming years.
+The planning process involves students, faculty, staff, alumni, the community, the private sector, legislators, and other members of the University of Michigan-Flint family.
+We will build on three strategic pillars: